-The state has a population of more than 1.77 million people, 77% of whom live in Adelaide and surrounding metropolitan areas.
+The state has a population of 1.8 million people, 80% of whom live in Adelaide and surrounding metropolitan areas.
 Large regional population areas include Mount Gambier in the state's South East, and Whyalla, Port Lincoln and Port Augusta on the Eyre Peninsula.

 While English is the principal language, the state has over 200 ethnic communities.